Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 How much are property prices expected to increase in Budva in 2026?

-As of early 2026, property prices in Budva are expected to increase by approximately 6% over the calendar year, reflecting a moderation from the stronger gains seen in 2025.
+As of early 2026, residential property prices in Budva are expected to increase by around 6% over the calendar year 2026.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Budva.